Published: 2026-06-01 โ€ข Updated: 2026-07-05

 • Lazy vs. Eager Learning: KNN is a lazy learner because it delays computation until a query is made.

 • How to handle missing values?
-KNN can actually be used to impute missing values by looking at the nearest neighbors of the record with the missing data.
+KNN can be used to impute missing values by looking at the nearest neighbors of the record with the missing data.

 Summary